The Best Homemade Lava Lamp | Density Experiment

 Follow us on Pinterest and share a photo!

-Alka Seltzer tablets contain 3 ingredients: aspirin (pain killer), sodium bicarbonate and citric acid.
+Alka Seltzer tablets contain three ingredients: aspirin (pain killer), sodium bicarbonate, and citric acid.

-When dropped into water, sodium bicarbonate and citric acid combine to form sodium citrate, carbon dioxide, and water.
+When immersed in water, sodium bicarbonate, and citric acid combine to produce sodium citrate, carbon dioxide, and water.

-This sodium citrate can neutralize stomach acid and this is why alka-seltzer is an antacid medicine.
+This sodium citrate can neutralize stomach acid.
+This is why alka-seltzer is an antacid medicine.

-Because carbon dioxide has a lower density than water, it forms bubbles and flows to the top taking some dyed water along with it.
+During the chemical reaction, carbon dioxide gas is created as a byproduct.
+Since carbon dioxide has a lower density than water, it forms bubbles that rise to the top, taking droplets of dyed water along with them.

-When the bubbles burst, the blobs of colored water sinks back to the bottom because it has a higher density than oil.
+When the bubbles burst, the blobs of colored water sink back to the bottom due to their higher density than oil.

 Which oil is the best?